nunziati/Gly-pipe/README.md

 Gly-pipe can be run as any python script by calling:
 	python GlyPipe.py [args]
+- The first arg should be the name of the structure to be analyzed, left out the ".pdb" extension, as explained below.
+- The second arg is optional and it should be "v1" or "v2", to choose between the two versions of SADIC.
+By default, version 1 is used.

 To analyze a protein structure, its ".pdb" file should be provided.
 - The file must be saved in the "structures" subdirectory.